AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/data-partners/acxiom-prospecting-data-import.md

 ---
 title: Acxiom Prospecting Data Import
 description: Learn how to connect Acxiom Prospecting Data to Adobe Experience Platform and Adobe Real-Time Customer Data Platform using the UI.
-last-substantial-update: 2024-01-31
+last-substantial-update: 2024-02-21
 badge: Beta
 ---
-# Create an [!DNL Acxiom Prospecting Data Import] source connection and dataflow in the UI. {#overview}
+# Create an [!DNL Acxiom Prospecting Data Import] source connection and dataflow in the UI

 >[!NOTE]
 >
 >The [!DNL Acxiom Prospecting Data Import] source is in beta.
 Please read the [sources overview](../../../../home.md#terms-and-conditions) for more information on using beta-labeled sources.

-Acxiom’s Prospecting Data Import for Adobe Real-Time Customer Data Platform is a process for delivering the most productive prospect audiences possible.
-[ACXIOM] takes Adobe CDP first-party data via a secure export and runs that data through an award-winning hygiene and identity resolution system/process.
+[!DNL Acxiom]'s Prospecting Data Import for Adobe Real-Time Customer Data Platform is a process for delivering the most productive prospect audiences possible. [!DNL Acxiom] takes Real-Time CDP first-party data via a secure export and runs that data through an award-winning hygiene and identity resolution system.
 This produces a data file to be used as a suppression list.
-Then, that data file is matched against the Acxiom Global database which enables the prospect lists to be tailored for import.
+This data file is then matched against the Acxiom Global database, which enables the prospect lists to be tailored for import.

+You can use the [!DNL Acxiom] source to retrieve and map responses from Acxiom prospect service using Amazon S3 as a drop point.

 Read this tutorial to learn how to create an [!DNL Acxiom Prospecting Data Import] source connection and dataflow using the Adobe Experience Platform user interface.
-This Connector is used to retrieve and map response from Acxiom prospect service using S3 as a drop point.

 ## Prerequisites {#prerequisites}

->This tutorial requires a working understanding of the following components of Experience Platform:
+This tutorial requires a working understanding of the following components of Experience Platform:

 * [[!DNL Experience Data Model (XDM)] System](../../../../../xdm/home.md): The standardized framework by which Experience Platform organizes customer experience data.
   * [Basics of schema composition](../../../../../xdm/schema/composition.md): Learn about the basic building blocks of XDM schemas, including key principles and best practices in schema composition.